Children’s Mental Health – Signs of Mental Illness In Children

 2. Autism Spectrum Disorder

-It is a disorder that has been characterized by challenges with social skills, repetitive behaviors, speech, and nonverbal communication.
+Autism Spectrum Disorder is a medical condition that has been characterized by challenges with social skills, repetitive behaviors, speech, and nonverbal communication.
 The behavior range of this disorder is broad.

 3. Anxiety Disorders